 - Build, Deploy & Debug: I don’t know which of these two frameworks has the shortest build & deploy cycle and the best debug experience.

-Based on these criteria and my ratings, Flutters is the winner, React Native is second.
+Based on these criteria and my ratings, Flutter is the winner, React Native is second.
 That’s why my recommendation is:

-- If you start a new project and have used React for building web applications, then start with React Native first and Flutter otherwise.
+- If you start a new project and have used React for building web applications, then use React Native.